akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 Akka Streams is a library to process and transfer a sequence of elements using bounded buffer space.
 This latter property is what we refer to as *boundedness*, and it is the defining feature of Akka Streams.
-Translated to everyday terms, it is possible to express a chain (or as we see later, graphs) of processing entities, each executing independently (and possibly concurrently) from the others while only buffering a limited number of elements at any given time.
+Translated to everyday terms, it is possible to express a chain (or as we see later, graphs) of processing entities.
+Each of these entities executes independently (and possibly concurrently) from the others while only buffering a limited number of elements at any given time.
 This property of bounded buffers is one of the differences from the actor model, where each actor usually has an unbounded, or a bounded, but dropping mailbox.
 Akka Stream processing entities have bounded "mailboxes" that do not drop.